 Keith Rocka Knittel

-Charlie James Gallery is pleased to announce the solo exhibition More Los Angeles Poems by Keith Rocka Knittel, featuring new paintings, drawings, and sculpture by the L.A. based artist.
-The show will be on view December 10 through December 30, 2016, with an opening reception and performances on Saturday, December 10, from 6-9pm.
+Charlie James Gallery is pleased to announce the exhibition We’re All Equally Unimportant by Keith Rocka Knittel featuring new paintings, drawings, and sculpture on view December 16, 2017 through January 13, 2018.
+An opening reception and the second annual Keith Rocka Knittel’s Everything Must Go!
+Holiday Bazaar will take place on Saturday, December 16, from 6-9PM.

-Keith Rocka Knittel holds an MFA from CalArts.
-His work has been exhibited in contemporary art spaces such as the Hammer Museum, Human Resources LA, and Otras Obras.
-His curatorial projects include Yard Pedro (Instagram: @yardpedro) and Harborview & Pole.
-Knittel’s Everything Must Go! radio show on KCHUNG is now in its fourth year on the air.
-Knittel lives and works in San Pedro, California where he attempts to break down the linear preconceptions of time and space.
+Keith Rocka Knittel holds an MFA from CalArts and has exhibited work in contemporary art spaces including the Hammer Museum, the Telfair Museum, Charlie James Gallery, and Otras Obras.
+Rocka Knittel is the founder and acting director of otherplaces.la and the Other Places art fair (OPaf) and oversees the project spaces Yard Pedro and Harborview & Pole.
+Rocka Knittel’s Everything Must Go! radio show on KCHUNG is now entering its fifth year on the air.
+Keith Rocka Knittel lives and works in San Pedro, California where he attempts to break down the linear preconceptions of time and space.